Archive for December, 2011

 Free Phone Calls From Google Voice and Gmail Extended Until 2013

-It has been reported at Slickdeals and other forums that Google Voice and Gmail will continue to offer free calls to anywhere in the U.S. and Canada for all of 2012.
+It has been reported that Google Voice and Gmail will continue to offer free calls to anywhere in the U.S. and Canada for all of 2012.
 Previously, Google had only committed to free calls until the end of 2011.

 This should make the owners of the Obi110 VoIP Telephone Adapter very happy, as it allows you plug in any standard telephone system and use Google Voice to make free phone calls.
 The current regular price is $49.99, for which you will at least get a full year of free phone service including long distance, with no computer required (broadband internet access is required).
 It costs $20 to port your existing number over to Google Voice.
 The sound quality is reportedly good per reviews.